hryknkgw/hf_container/README.md

 ### warning
 - H100 is not supported paddlepaddle 2.5.x and 2.6.0 cause segmentation fault when run the helixfold
-- to solve the issue 3.0.0.b is used for build container (cudnn > 9.0 is required to install it)
+- to solve the issue 3.0.0.b is used for building container (cudnn > 9.0 is required to install it)